 Although the taxonomy provides a logical organization for the various major kinds of diagrams, it does not preclude the careful mixing of different kinds of diagram types, as one might do when one combines structural and behavioral elements (e.g., showing a state machine nested inside a compartment of a block).
-However, it is critical that the types of diagram elements that can appear on a particular diagram kind be constrained and well specified.
+However, it is critical that the types of diagram elements that can appear on a particular diagram kind be constrained and well-specified.
 The diagram elements tables in each chapter describe what symbols can appear in the diagram, but do not specify the different combinations of symbols that can be used.
-However, the BNF Diagram Syntax Definitions referred to in the Language Formalism section, is intended to provide the formalism to specify this precisely.
-At this time, the SST has only implemented the BNF in the three chapters referred to in Annex G.

 The package diagram and the callout notation are two mechanisms that SysML provides for adding flexibility to represent a broad range of diagram elements on diagrams.
 The package diagram can be used quite flexibly to organize the model in packages and views.
 As such, a package diagram can include a wide array of packageable elements.
 The callout notation provides a mechanism for representing relationships between model elements that appear on different diagram kinds.
 In particular, they are used to represent allocations and requirements, such as the allocation of an activity to a block on a block definition diagram, or showing a part that satisfies a particular requirement on an internal block diagram.
-There are other mechanisms for representing this including the compartment notation that is generally described in Chapter 17, "Profiles & Model Libraries."
-Chapter 16, "Requirements" and Chapter 15, "Allocations" provide specific guidance on how these notations are used.
+There are other mechanisms for representing this including the compartment notation that is generally described in Chapter 17, "Profiles & Model Libraries," Chapter 16, "Requirements," and Chapter 15, "Allocations" provide specific guidance on how these notations are used.

-The model elements and corresponding concrete syntax that are represented in each of the ten SysML diagrams kinds are described in the SysML chapters as indicated below.
+The model elements and corresponding concrete syntax that are represented in each of the ten SysML diagram kinds are described in the SysML chapters as indicated below.

-- · activity diagram Activities chapter - · block definition diagram Blocks chapter, Ports and Flows chapter - · internal block diagram Blocks chapter, Ports and Flows chapter - package diagram Model Elements chapter - parametric diagram Constraint Blocks chapter - requirements diagram Requirements chapter - state machine diagram State Machines chapter - sequence diagram Interactions chapter - use case diagram Use Cases chapter - Other (allocation tables) Allocation Chapter
+- · activity diagram Activities chapter - block definition diagram Blocks chapter, Ports and Flows chapter - internal block diagram Blocks chapter, Ports and Flows chapter - · package diagram Model Elements chapter - parametric diagram Constraint Blocks chapter - requirement diagram Requirements chapter - state machine diagram State Machines chapter - sequence diagram Interactions chapter - use case diagram Use Cases chapter - Other (allocation tables) Allocation Chapter